wh1t3h47/afl_pidgin/README.md

 It took me about 140 lines of C code and 100 more of shell, I used argv fuzzer to mutate dbus data

 ## Warning
-> The fuzzing proccess is very resource intensive, ASAN is very memory hungry (afl even recommends disabling it), so this can halt your machine, please save all your work and BE AWARE that your machine may lag
+> The fuzzing proccess is very resource intensive, ASAN is very memory hungry (afl even recommends limiting it), so this can halt your machine, please save all your work and BE AWARE that your machine may lag

 ## Building